quii/learn-go-with-tests/html-templates.md

 What's handy is you can not only embed individual files, but also file systems; and that filesystem implements [io/fs](https://pkg.go.dev/io/fs) which means your code doesn't need to care what kind of file system it is working with.

-If you wish to use different templates depending on configuration though, you may wish to stick to loading templates from disk in the more coventional way.
+If you wish to use different templates depending on configuration though, you may wish to stick to loading templates from disk in the more conventional way.

 ## Next: Make the template "nice"